-It is clearly important in preparing a Chandra observing proposal to determine if the observation will be impacted by pileup, and if so, decide what to do about it (or convince the peer review why the specific objective can be accomplished without doing anything).
+the peer review why the specific objective can be accomplished without doing anything).
 There are two approaches to estimating the impact of pileup on the investigation.
 The most sophisticated uses the pileup models in XSPEC, Sherpa, and ISIS to create a simulated data set which can be analyzed in the same way as real data.
 A less sophisticated, but very useful, approach is to use the web version of PIMMS to estimate pileup or to use Figures 6.17 and 6.18.

 Simple Pileup Estimates The pileup fraction is the ratio of the number of detected events that consist of more than one photon to the total number of detected events.
 An estimate of the pileup fraction can be determined from Figure 6.18.
-The algorithm parameterizes the HRMA+ACIS PSF in terms of the fraction of encircled energy that falls within the central $3 \times 3$ pixel event detection cell, and assumes that the remaining energy is uniformly distributed among the 8 surrounding $3 \times 3$ pixel detection cells.
+The algorithm parameterizes the HRMA+ACIS PSF in terms of the fraction of encircled energy that falls within the central 3×3 pixel event detection cell, and assumes that the remaining energy is uniformly distributed among the 8 surrounding 3×3 pixel detection cells.
 The probabilities of single- and multiple-photon events are calculated separately for the central and surrounding detection cells and subsequently averaged (with appropriate weighting) to obtain the pileup fraction as a function of the true count rate - the solid line in Figure 6.18.
 The model was tested against data taken on the ground under controlled conditions - also shown in Figure 6.18.